awsdocs/amazon-rds-user-guide/doc_source/oracle-read-replicas.overview.md

 An *Oracle replica* database is a physical copy of your primary database\.
 An Oracle replica in read\-only mode is called a *read replica*\.
 An Oracle replica in mounted mode is called a *mounted replica*\.
 Oracle Database doesn't permit writes in a replica, but you can promote a replica to make it writable\.
 The promoted read replica has the replicated data to the point when the request was made to promote it\.

 The following video provides a helpful overview of Oracle disaster recovery\.
-For more information, see the blog post [Managed disaster recovery with Amazon RDS for Oracle cross\-Region automated backups](http://aws.amazon.com/blogs/database/part-2-managed-disaster-recovery-with-amazon-rds-for-oracle-xrab/) and [Managed disaster recovery with Amazon RDS for Oracle cross\-Region automated backups](http://aws.amazon.com/blogs/database/part-2-managed-disaster-recovery-with-amazon-rds-for-oracle-xrab/)\.
+For more information, see the blog post [Managed disaster recovery with Amazon RDS for Oracle cross\-Region automated backups \- Part 1](http://aws.amazon.com/blogs/database/managed-disaster-recovery-with-amazon-rds-for-oracle-cross-region-automated-backups-part-1/) and [Managed disaster recovery with Amazon RDS for Oracle cross\-Region automated backups \- Part 2](http://aws.amazon.com/blogs/database/part-2-managed-disaster-recovery-with-amazon-rds-for-oracle-xrab/)\.

 [![AWS Videos](http://img.youtube.com/vi/-XpzhIevwVg/0.jpg)](http://www.youtube.com/watch?v=-XpzhIevwVg)